atmgrupomaggioli/docshub/README.md

 ## 📚 Documentation

 You can check the Docshub documentation [here](https://docshub.vercel.app/).
-This documentation also serves as a live demo of the application 🚀.
+This documentation also serves as a live demo of the application.

 ## 🙏 Support